Short breaks and weekend getaways from Sydney

 Goulburn is billed as the first inland city in Australia and tangible signs of its rich history are scattered throughout.
 Many of Goulburn’s leading attractions are heritage based, including the unmissable Big Merino (yes, it’s more than just a giant sheep).
 The laidback vibe makes this spot the ideal location for a weekend getaway from Sydney.

-Best outdoor attraction: You can’t go past the views from Rocky Hill Lookout on a sunny day, followed by a picnic in Belmore Park.
+Best outdoor attraction: You can’t go past the views from Rocky Hill Lookout on a sunny day (it's also a war memorial), followed by a picnic in Belmore Park.

 Best rainy-day attraction: Retrace Australia’s extensive wool history at the Big Merino, and hope the rain clears so you can admire more sensational views from the top.

-Underrated attraction: Goulburn Historic Waterworks Museum – more than meets the eye.
+Underrated attraction: Goulburn Historic Waterworks Museum – more than meets the eye, beautiful setting.

-Budget tip: Grab a map from the visitor info centre and take a self-guided heritage walking tour to admire striking structures.
+Budget tip: Grab a map from the visitor info centre and take a self-guided heritage walking tour to admire striking old structures.

 Book now: BIG4 Governor's Hill Carapark.

 Go nuts with aquatic-based fun in a region where water is the key focus.
 Port Stephens is concentrated around a humungous bay and boasts a bevy of beautiful beaches as well as inviting inlets.
 But there’s so much more in this sub-region - part of the wider North Coast region - that includes bushland, sand dunes, and entertaining indoor attractions.

-Best outdoor attraction: Worimi Conservation Lands (Stockton sand dunes) is top of the must-do list.
+Best outdoor attraction: A visit to Worimi Conservation Lands (Stockton sand dunes) is highly recommended.

-Best rainy day attraction: Irukandji Shark & Ray Encounters.
-All-age entertainment.
+Best rainy-day attraction: Irukandji Shark & Ray Encounters.
+Enthralling all-age entertainment.

 Underrated attraction: Fighter World museum has a brilliant range of aircraft to view.